Applying Process Mining on Scientific Workflows: a Case Study on High Performance Computing Data: Approach

 \begin{enumerate} \item Connect to the access node of the SLURM system \item Observe the status (e.g., \emph{PENDING, RUNNING, COMPLETING}) of the current jobs using the \texttt{squeue} SLURM command. \item For each of the listed jobs (rows of the log file), one of the following situations occurs: \begin{itemize} \item The \emph{JOBID} is new: register an event related to the creation of the job. \item The \emph{JOBID} already exists, but the status has changed: register an event related to the status change. \item The \emph{JOBID} already exists, and the status has not changed: do nothing. \end{itemize} \end{enumerate}

-All the features mentioned in Table~\ref{table1} are recorded for each job.
-Our log also has a \emph{TIMESTAMP} column that marks the time of observation of the event, and the \emph{COMMAND} values are mapped from the executed file path to the executed file name (filtering on the last part of the path).
+All the features mentioned in Table~\ref{features_table} are recorded for each job.
+Our log (as illustrated in the sample SLURM log in Table~\ref{slurm_log_with_table}) includes a \emph{TIME} column denoting the event observation time recorded by the script monitoring the SLURM system, and the \emph{COMMAND} values are derived from the executed file path by extracting and using only the file name (the last part of the path).